14837-eng/14837-eng/README.md

 Hi 👋, I’m @14837-eng

-A passionate Angular frontend developer from Russia
+A passionate frontend developer from Russia

 ### Skils and Tools